 The Meteor platform is reliable, fast and easy to develop and deploy and it will also handle all the complexities of your app when it grows and scales with time.

+Your best option is to use all of them together!
 With angular-meteor, Meteor became the best backend for Angular and Ionic apps.

-So now you we can use the strengthnesses of each of those platform combined the create the ultimate stack for your mobile apps.
+So now you can use the strengthnesses of each of those platform combined the create the ultimate stack for your mobile apps.

+Each platform has it's own CLI and build process solutions.
 You can choose the CLI and build process that you prefer.